Mitrajsinh-Parmar/Mitrajsinh-Parmar/README.md

-# Hi there, I'm [Your Name]! 👋
+# Hi there, I'm Mitrajsinh Parmar!

-### 👨‍💻 About Me
+### About Me
-I am a passionate developer with a love for building interactive experiences, whether they live on a browser or inside a game engine.
+I am a passionate developer with a passion for building interactive experiences, whether they live on a browser or inside a game engine.
 I enjoy bridging the gap between clean code and engaging user interfaces.

-- 🔭 I’m currently working on **[Project Name/Type]**
+- 🔭 I’m currently working on a new game
 - 🎮 Deeply interested in **Game Development** using Godot.
 - 🌱 I’m currently learning **[New Skill, e.g., Advanced GDScript or React]**
 - 💬 Ask me about **Web Dev or Indie Games**